 In order for your license to validate, you will need to provide an authorized domain for that license in your account.
 Include only the base domain name.
 Example:

 buzzingpixel.com.
 Do not include sub directories or sub domains.

 The license validation process checks for a number of things when validating your license and domain.
 Primarily, it will check your license key and the domain it’s running on against the records in the database.
 If it finds a match for the key and the authorized domain you entered, everything is good to go.

 If the domain and license key do not match, there will be trouble in paradise.

 The validation process checks a number of things.
 For instance, the domain will only be part of the validation process if it:

-- Contains more than two parts (parts are separated by periods)
+- Contains at least two parts (parts are separated by periods)

 - Does not have a